learn-co-curriculum/hs-foundations-environment-setup/README.md

 ##4.
 Let's make sure we have the correct and most updated version of Git.
-To see what your current version is, enter `git version` To update our version, we enter `brew install git` Once the download is complete, you'll want to open a new terminal tab, and reenter `git version` to compare and see if we have a new version number.
+To see what your current version is, enter `git version` To update our version, we enter `brew install git`

 ##5.
 Installing RVM
 RVM stands for Ruby Version Manager.
 Programming languages, just like software, has newer and older versions.
 RVM allows you to have multiple versions of ruby installed on your computer that you can easily switch back and forth between.